File sharing in Singapore

 File sharing in Singapore relates to the distribution of digital media in that country.
 In January 2019, there were about 12,971,500 households connected with a broadband connection to the Internet in Singapore.
 There are also many public Internet access points (Wireless LAN) such as public libraries and Internet cafes.

-Public opinion in Singapore shows that 1 in 2 are okay with illegal downloads, although 4 in 5 (or 82% of >1000 respondents) Singaporeans say protecting Intellectual property (IP) is important according to the latest Intellectual Property Office of Singapore (IPOS, which publishes biannual IP Perception survey) from last November 2014.
+Public opinion in Singapore shows that 1 in 2 are okay with illegal downloads, although 4 in 5 (or 82% of >1000 respondents) Singaporeans say protecting Intellectual property (IP) is important according to the latest Intellectual Property Office of Singapore report released in November 2014.
 The same belief did not seem to translate for online activities, more than 55% (down from 78% in a similar the survey in 2010) think that unauthorised downloading is a theft.
 On the other side consumers also pointed to the lack of available legal methods of downloading digital content, such as Netflix etc.

 Legislation

 The Copyright Act (Singapore) 2014 are applicable to and may be breached by file sharing activity.

 The Copyright Act (Singapore) 2014 aims to protect the intellectual property rights of the creator or copyright holder.
 File sharing violates this act when the copyright owner has not given permission for its material to be shared.